hlqviet/gosource/README.md

 ## Troubleshooting

-- If you use Windows Subsystem for Linux you may need to use the host network driver for Docker so it can download the packages.
+- If you use Windows Subsystem for Linux you may need to use the host network driver for Docker so the packages can be downloaded.
 See `compose.yml` in the root directory.
 - There is a unique constraint for Email column in the database table so data seeding may throw an error if it generates a duplicate email.
 You just need to run the command again in this case.